 - The loss or sharing of intellectual property or commercial advantage;

 - The sabotage of important systems or infrastructure leading to impairment of commercial operations or impeding good manufacturing practices;

-- The stealing of cost and pricing information, internal strategy documents, bulk personally identifiable information (PII) to improve the competitiveness of state-controlled organisations or weapons programme;
+- The stealing of cost and pricing information, internal strategy documents, bulk personally identifiable information (PII) to improve the competitiveness of state-controlled organisations or weapons programmes;

-- Repurposing biological or chemical research to aid weapons development or fulfill a vision.
+- Repurposing biological or chemical research to aid weapons development or fulfil a vision.

 Legitimate gains?
 Obtaining insider access to IP through foreign direct investment (FDI) and nontraditional collectors

 The current pandemic has damaged the economic prospects and market valuation of many companies.
-Although biotechnology stocks have fared much better than broad indices, numerous companies have seen their valuations drop as their research is not-directly relevant to the virus.
-Nation states and their allied corporations have noticed.
+Although biotechnology stocks have fared much better than broad indices, numerous companies have seen their valuations drop as their research is not directly relevant to the virus.
+Nation-states and their allied corporations have noticed.
 Acquiring distressed companies is an established practice to legally obtain intellectual property that otherwise would have to be stolen.
 Even partial ownership can create difficulties.
-Large minority owners often request representation on the supervisory board, and when these directors represent nation state interests, it can increase the difficulty in addressing cases of espionage.
-Board representation can also be achieved by providing early stage financing through state controlled venture capitalists firms.
+Large minority owners often request representation on the supervisory board, and when these directors represent nation-state interests, it can increase the difficulty in addressing espionage cases.
+Board representation can also be achieved by providing early-stage financing through state-controlled venture capitalists firms.

 - Employees experiencing stress may accidentally leak sensitive data or dangerously mishandle the actual viruses themselves;

 - Terminated IT personnel, especially those in administrative roles, may sabotage IT operations in retaliation;